-This small green space is located in the North Lawndale community.
+This small green space totals 0.47 acres and is located in the North Lawndale community.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Altgeld Park for recreation.